 Blaise Castle Estate, Kings Weston Road, Lawrence Weston, Bristol, BS10 7QS

-Set in 650 acres of parkland, with a huge children’s playground, folly castle, landscaped wooded gorge, caves, traces of ‘giants’ and a babbling stream, Blaise Castle Estate is a great place for a seasonal family stroll.
+Set in 650 acres of parkland, with a huge children’s playground, folly castle, landscaped wooded gorge, caves, traces of ‘giants’ and a babbling stream, Blaise Castle Estate is a great place for a seasonal family walks with kids.
 Shuffle and kick up leaves, delve into the undergrowth, gaze over tree-abundant views of Bristol and be bedazzled by the array of colour on show.
-Click here for walking route suggestions.
+Click here for walking route suggestions at Blaise.

-A riot of multi-coloured houses, vibrant dinghy sails and buzzing boats all year-round, come autumn, Bristol Harbourside adds extra colour to its palette with gleaming autumnal trees.
+Walking around Bristol Harbourside will treat you to a riot of multi-coloured houses, vibrant dinghy sails and buzzing boats all year-round.
+Come autumn, the waterfront adds extra colour to its palette with gleaming autumnal trees.
 The most vivid leafy scenes can be found on the tree-lined Baltic Wharf, alongside Arnolfini on Narrow Quay, on Hannover Quay and Welsh Back.
+The Bristol Harbour circuit is about 4km and takes about 1 hour, so it’s a relatively easy family walk and buggy-friendly too, but to motivate little legs, you can promise them railway sleeps to leap over and boats to spot.
+Or you could try follow clues and solve puzzles playing this waterfront exploration game.

 Kings Weston Estate